OlegGorj/data-catalogue-bailerplate/README.md

-# Bailer-plate for data-catalogue set of APIs and supporting services
+# Boilerplate for data-catalogue set of APIs and supporting services

 Working prototype of Multi Cloud API-centric approach to access and manage the data

 Repos contains deployment and services code Azure and GCP clouds.

 # Build and Deploy